CMC doubles annual profit as trading volumes soar

-London-listed online trading platform CMC Markets (CMCX.L) said on Thursday annual profits more than doubledas volatility in financial markets last year drove strong trading volumes.
+(Reuters) - London-listed online trading platform CMC Markets said on Thursday annual profits more than doubled as volatility in financial markets last year drove strong trading volumes.

 CMC, which facilitates the trade of complex financial instruments, raised its targets multiple times this year as a retail trading frenzy on Wall Street fuelled volumes after the pandemic-driven swings last year.